Glorf/lear/README.md

     $ cd bin
     # now modify httpd.yaml to suit your needs
     $ ./lear

 ## Customization
 httpd.yaml offers you all the options currently available - there are no console switches.
 I believe that at this moment these settings are self-explanatory.
 We'll do full configs rewrite soon, config documentation is planned to appear afterwards.

 ## FAQ
 #### Why is LEAR faster than nginx/apache...
 Because LEAR is small and simple.
 LEAR does one task - serve static pages - and does it well.
-It also implements only small subset of HTTP protocol, which make it incomplete in sense of being standard-compilant, but also very fast in sense of real life use.
+It also implements only a small subset of the HTTP, which makes it incomplete in the sense of being standard-compilant, but also very fast in the sense of real life use.
 #### You said it's fast but actually it's slow on big files
 LEAR caching support is WIP.
-When it'll be ready, we hope it'll outperform most common HTTP engines
+When it's ready, we hope it'll outperform most common HTTP engines
 #### Why is X unsupported?
-Because LEAR started in october 2018 - so it's quite young project isn't it?
-If you like C, please help us in development by accomplishing some task from Gtihub Issues page.
-If you prefer not to - just be patient.
+Because LEAR started in October 2018 - so it's quite a young project isn't it?
+If you like C, please help us in development by accomplishing some task from the [Github Issues page](https://github.com/Glorf/lear/issues).
+If you prefer not to
+- just be patient.
 #### Should I use it in my production environment?
-**No.** In it's current status, LEAR is extremely incomplete, even for simplest deployments.
+**No.** In its current status, LEAR is extremely incomplete, even for simplest deployments.
- It's security was also not yet checked by any means.
+ Its security has also not yet been checked by any means.
 Please, keep us in mind and return in few months - we're sure LEAR will be your next production server then.

 ## Benchmark
 As development is in early stage, this benchmark is just a performance profiling tool for me, and maybe significant information for people who like this project.
 It will be updated recently when any performance-related changes happen.
 Logging is currently disabled in LEAR while benchmarking.
 Also, please, do not believe these benchmarks.
 It's just the result of some code run on my laptop, running default, non-tuned nginx, you know.
-If you'll have any results to share, please, PR to this readme!
+If you have any results to share, please, submit a PR to this readme!

 #### ApacheBench 2.3 results